SpikeInterface/spikeinterface/doc/supported.rst

 Dealing with Non-Supported File Formats
 =======================================

-Many users may store their datasets in custom file formats that are not general enough to create new extractors.
+Many users store their datasets in custom file formats that are not general enough to create new extractors.
 To allow these users to still utilize SpikeInterface with their data, we built two in-memory Extractors: the **NumpyRecordingExtractor** and the **NumpySortingExtractor**.

 The NumpyRecordingExtractor can be instantiated with a numpy array that contains the underlying extracellular traces (channels x frames), the sampling frequency, and the probe geometry (optional).